gamontal/hackernews-cli/README.md

 ####Get the 3 most recent jobs

 ```
-$ hns jobs -n 3
+$ hns jobs -l 5
 ```

 ![](https://github.com/gmontalvoriv/hns/blob/master/screenshots/job.png)

 **Notes**:
-- Use `-n` to limit the number of posts displayed.
+- Use `-l` to limit the number of posts displayed.
 - Press `Command(⌘) + double-click` to open links from the terminal on Mac OS X.

 ## TODO